Surgical Error Attorney Fulton

 Some states have special laws specifically pertaining to surgical errors.
 These laws can determine whether plaintiffs submit their claim of medical malpractice to a board that will: determine if the surgical error qualifies, if the plaintiff must acquire an affidavit from a surgeon in the same specialty as the defendant, attesting that the defendant breached standard of care and that it was the cause of the patient’s injury.

-Surgical Errors Attorneys in Columbia, MD
+Surgical Errors Attorneys in Fulton, MD

 In these cases, the medical malpractice lawyers at Discepolo Firm are ready to advocate for the patient’s right to fair compensation for the suffering, the medical bills, and the lost wages that another’s negligence caused.
 Discepolo is familiar with these laws in Maryland, and the surrounding states.
 Our legal practice extends beyond Maryland, so we understand the complexities of interstate cases.